EBISPOT/OLS/ols-solr/README.md

 Once the SOLR service is running (by default at http://localhost:8983/solr) you can create a new index as follows:

 1. Create an ontology configuration file.
 There are some examples in src/main/resources/*.properties
+2. Navigate to the root of the ols repository eg. <PATH TO HERE>/ols/
-2. Build the application jar: mvn clean package
+3. Build the application jar: mvn clean package
-3. Assuming a properties file called application-uberon.properties you can run the application to build the index with:
+4. Assuming a properties file called application-uberon.properties you can run the application to build the index with:

 java -Xmx2g -jar -Dspring.profiles.active=uberon ols-solr/target/ols-solr-3.0-SNAPSHOT.jar